p4tc-dev/docs/why-p4tc.md

 ### So I Am Intrigued - How Do I Get *myprogram* Into The Kernel?

-XXX: Probably put refs to more detailed description here..
+XXX: more detailed description here..

 ## References